Many of my fitness clients look for natural ways to boost athletic performance without dropping a lot of cash on pre-workout supplements.

 How Sodium Bicarbonate May Improve Athletic Performance

-During exercise, particularly high-intensity exercise, your muscles produce lactic acid and hydrogen ions, creating a more acidic environment responsible for that burning sensation you feel when working out.
+During high-intensity exercise, your muscles produce lactic acid and hydrogen ions, creating a more acidic environment responsible for that burning sensation you feel when working out.

 Lactic acid may also lower the pH in your cells, potentially leading to fatigue .

-A lower pH means higher acidity in your cells and muscles and since baking soda is basically a base, meaning it has a high pH number, it helps neutralize acidity, potentially reducing fatigue and allowing you to work out longer .
+A lower pH means higher acidity in your cells and muscles.
+Since baking soda is a base, meaning it has a high pH number, it helps neutralize acidity, potentially reducing fatigue and allowing you to work out longer .

 PH Balance Is Important